|

 recording of Beethoven's Emperor Concerto with the Bilkent Symphony Orchestra in

-April 2006.
+Istanbul Philharmonic Orchestra.
 Dimitris Sgouros belongs to that select number of musicians who have

 successfully made the transition from child prodigy to mature artist.
 Poignancy,